esvanmantgem/coco/README.md

 ```
 Balancing this correctly requires some knowledge on the data and metric values.
 During optimization the metric values are min max normalized and thus can have values [0,1] on each vertex or edge depening on the metric.
 Setting the cost too low compared to the metric values will result in a negative objective value, which should be prevented at all times.
 Setting the metric values too low (especially in case of very small values) result in a longer runtime to find the optimal result.

-### RSP-FCC parameters
+### RSP-CBC parameters
-The following parameters are only available for the RSP-FCC variant.
+The following parameters are only available for the RSP-CBC variant.
 It is required to set either one of the values.
 If a fixed cost is wanted, setting `-max-cost` is sufficient, since the optimizer will automatically maximize the connectivity values by taking as many planning units as possible, i.e., maximize the cost.

 To set the max cost use:
 ```